Taiki Sato

 Taiki Sato (佐藤 大樹, Satō Taiki) is a Japanese dancer and actor.
-He is the youngest member of Exile and also the leader of the Japanese group Fantastics from Exile Tribe.
+He is the leader of the Japanese group Fantastics from Exile Tribe.

 Life and career

 In 2009, Taiki got interested in dancing due to his mother's invitation to watch "Exile Live Tour 2009 The Monster", he then joined Tokyo's EXPG.

 In 2011, he started his activities as both an actor and a back dancer for Generations from Exile Tribe.

 In February 2014, he participated in "Exile Performer Battle Audition" and in April of the same year he became one of five people who passed the final audition to join Exile as performers.

 In April 2015, he appeared in NTV's drama "Wild Heroes", followed by NTV's drama "High & Low The Story Of S.W.O.R.D." in October of the same year.

 On December 29, 2016, he was announced as a member and leader (alongside Exile's member Sekai) of the unit Fantastics from Exile Tribe which released their major debut single "Over Drive" on December 5, 2018.